sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Media_APIs/Video_APIs.md

 6. Build and test your app in the simulator/emulator or on device.

-{{% alert title="💡 Hint" color="info" %}}*Simulator / emulator rotation*

-Rotate the iPhone simulator by pressing Command and either the left or right arrow key.
+{{% alert title="💡 Simulator / emulator rotation" color="info" %}}Rotate the iPhone simulator by pressing Command and either the left or right arrow key.
 Rotate the Android emulator by pressing Control+F12.{{% /alert %}}

 ### Windows development considerations